burkelawlor/i2-vtk/README.md

-# fMRI Dynamic Animations
+# I2 visualizations

 ## Purpose
-The purpose of this project is to create dynamic visualizations of brain activity, specifically fMRI, to better represent the influence of psychedelics on the brain.
+The purpose of this project is to create dynamic visualizations of I2 fmri data to represent the influence of psychedelics on the brain.
 A project done in collaboration with the Carhart-Harris Lab.

 ## Contents
 - [fmri_animation](fmri_animation): Main code for creating animations.